The Working Dead: The Posthumous Career of Kurt Vonnegut

 Before the release of Look at the Birdie, some of Vonnegut’s unpublished short stories were made available as e-books.
 Now you can access all of his work via e-reader.
 Vonnegut was a proud Luddite who wrote in longhand and used a typewriter long after most writers switched over to a computer.
 We wonder if the book-loving technology critic would have found the digitalization of his work—and books, in general—ominous, or a good use of “damn fool computers.”

 5. The Third Adaptation’s a Charm

-Vonnegut's 1961 short story "Harrison Bergeron" is set in 2081 when all Americans are forced to be equal in not only rights, but also abilities.
-No one’s smarter, richer, or ahem, more prolific than anyone else.
+Vonnegut's 1961 short story “Harrison Bergeron” is set in 2081 when all Americans are forced to be equal in not only rights, but also abilities.
+No one’s smarter, richer, or more prolific than anyone else.
 The dystopic work has been adapted for the screen three times.
 Vonnegut praised the short film version Harrison Bergeron released a year before his death.
-He might've liked the latest reworking even better: the 2009 short film 2081 is the closest adaptation of “Harrison Bergeron” yet.
-The sci-fi film runs 25 minutes and cost only $100,000 to produce, yet it's one of IMDB's most popular short films.
+He might have liked the latest reworking even better: the 2009 short film 2081 is the closest adaptation of “Harrison Bergeron” yet.
+The sci-fi film runs 25 minutes and cost only $100,000 to produce, yet it’s one of IMDB’s most popular short films.